amiuhle/dart-rails/README.md

 # DartRails

-## Installation:

-Gemfile
+### Idea

+Handle [Dart](https://www.dartlang.org/ 'dartlang.org') scripts so they get transcoded to js for browsers without dart support.
+Currently there's only the `Dartium` Browser from the development-kit that supports dart directly.

+For now this is a rather stupid attempt, although it works.

+### Setup

+`Gemfile`

     gem 'ruby-dart', :git => 'https://github.com/m0gg/ruby-dart_js.git'
     gem 'dart-rails', :git => 'https://github.com/m0gg/dart-rails.git'

-Currently you still need to add following to the bottom of your body in the layout
+Currently you still need to add following to the bottom of your body in the layout:

-layout.html.erb
+`layout.html.erb`

     <%= dart_include_tag 'application' %>
     <%= javascript_include_tag 'dart' %>

 `dart_include_tag` adds the dart asset.

-## Compatibility
+### Compatibility

 ###### ruby-dart_js

-Needed use the dart2js transcoder for compatibility.
+This gem is needed for the `dart2js` transcoder compatibility.

 See [ruby-dart_js on github](https://github.com/m0gg/ruby-dart_js "ruby-dart_js home") for setup.